 Before you can truly launch your money lending business, you need to acquire fair and reliable merchant services.
 Since you’ll be collecting payments electronically, it’s pertinent that you have some form of card processing prepared (since cash is out of the question).
 Being able to accept both credit card and ACH payments is ideal for loan merchants.

-Getting approved for a merchant account in this industry can be a challenge, since all lenders are classified as “high risk” by banks.
-Thankfully, certain providers specialize in high-risk merchant services and are used to helping businesses deemed risky.
+Getting approved for processing in this industry can be a challenge, since all lenders are classified as “high risk” by banks.
+Thankfully, certain providers specialize in opening high-risk merchant accounts, and are used to helping businesses deemed risky.

 Step 6: Set Up Your Site